schemaanalyst/schemaanalyst/README.md

 <img src="https://raw.githubusercontent.com/schemaanalyst/schemaanalyst-logo/master/schemaanalyst-logo-gh.png" height="250" alt="SchemaAnalyst - a mutation testing tool for relational database schemas">

+## Quick Start

+Want to get started right away?
+Then, jump to [Getting Started](#getting-started)!
+Otherwise, read on for additional details about the SchemaAnalyst tool for testing relational database schemas.

 ## Description

 There has been little work that has sought to ensure that a relational